management

 - Is revenue based on work completed / percentage of completion?
 This is more common with Services and Construction.
 Combining contracts, such as selling custom consulting services with a new product license, can complicate this.

 - Are there clauses in a non-standard agreement that will negatively affect revenue recognition?
-This is an area where your Legal team becomes an invaluable contributor to your success.
+This is where your Legal team becomes an invaluable contributor to your success.

 - Cash Flow – Is this really Sales forecasting?